NASCAR Craftsman Truck Series at Talladega Superspeedway: History

 In 2020, Chevrolet became the sponsor of the event, promoting its Silverado truck.

-The race was known as the Love's RV Stop 250 during the 2023 season.

 In 2023, Love's RV Stop became the new title sponsor.
 In 2024, the race kept the same sponsor but the distance was reduced from 250 to 225 miles and was run on a Friday afternoon.

 The race has been known to have many close finishes.
 In 2007, Todd Bodine would edge out Rick Crawford by 0.014 seconds, the 9th closest finish.
 In 2010, after a muli-wreck incident, Kyle Busch won by 0.002 seconds over Aric Almirola.
 This would be the second closest finish in series history.
 In 2019, Spencer Boyd would beat Todd Gilliland by 0.027 seconds, the 17th closest finish.
 In the 2021 event, Tate Fogleman would hold off Tyler Hill to get the 27th closest finish.
 In 2024, the race would end up being the 23rd closest finish when Grant Enfinger would hold off Taylor Gray near the end of the race.
 After starting on pole and led 37 laps, the race would end up being the 30th closest finish when rookie Gio Ruggiero would hold off Corey Heim in overtime.